Mary Carpenter: Later life

 Carpenter supported the movement for the higher education of women, and had always supported the feminist cause but for most of her life would not do so publicly, believing that the unpopularity of the movement for women's suffrage might damage her educational and penal reforms.
-But she did in 1877, the year of her death, appear on a public platform in Bristol, supporting the Bristol and West of England Society for Women’s Suffrage.
+She did though in 1877, the year of her death, appear on a public platform in Bristol, supporting the Bristol and West of England Society for Women’s Suffrage.
 She was invited for an interview with Queen Victoria and Florence Nightingale at Windsor Castle in 1868.

 Carpenter never married, but she did adopt a five-year-old girl, Rosanna in 1858.
 She died, in her sleep, at the Red Lodge in June 1877 and was buried at Arnos Vale Cemetery.
 Her funeral cortège was half a mile long.
 A public meeting in October 1877 raised £2,700 to be spent on her reform schools and a memorial in Bristol Cathedral.